circleci/circleci-docs/README.md

 Otherwise, you can always open an [Issue](https://github.com/circleci/circleci-docs/issues) on this project.

-## How to Contribute
+## Setup

 The easiest way to get going is to use Vagrant.
+This gives you a clean environment with all the right versions of everything we need.
+[Vagrant Setup](#vagrant-setup) can be found below.

+If you already have a Ruby environment you like, you can [run everything directly](#bare-setup) on your machine as well.

+### Vagrant Setup

+#### Prerequisites
+If you're going the Vagrant route, the following software need to be installed:

+- Git - system version should be fine
+- [Vagrant](https://www.vagrantup.com/downloads.html) - download from website, apt-get, or brew.
+- [VirtualBox](https://www.virtualbox.org/wiki/Downloads) - best to use version 5.0+.
+Another Vagrant Provider such as Docker could be used instead but VirtualBox is the default.

+#### First Run
 To get a local copy of circleci.com/docs/ up and running you can run the following commands:

 ```
 git clone https://github.com/circleci/circleci-docs.git